SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

     }
     ```

-    The **IAsyncDropdownState** interface describes the state of the React component:
+    The `IAsyncDropdownState` interface describes the state of the React component:
-    - The **loading** property determines if the component is loading its options at the given moment.
+    - The `loading` property determines if the component is loading its options at the given moment.
-    - The **options** property contains all available options.
+    - The `options` property contains all available options.
-    - If an error occurred, it is assigned to the **error** property from where it is communicated to the user.
+    - If an error occurred, it's assigned to the `error` property from where it's communicated to the user.

 1. Define the asynchronous dropdown React component.
 In the **src/controls/PropertyPaneAsyncDropdown/components** folder, create a new file named **AsyncDropdown.tsx**, and enter the following code: